Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): Conclusion

 \section{Conclusion}

-We introduce \mymethod, a scalable testbed for evaluating MAPF algorithms under realistic settings. \mymethod bridges the gap between methods that use simplified MAPF models and their real-world deployments. \mymethod is compatible with existing 2-D grid-based benchmarks, making it straightforward for researchers to evaluate their methods in more realistic environments.
+We introduce \mymethod, a scalable testbed for evaluating MAPF planners under realistic settings. \mymethod bridges the gap between methods that use simplified MAPF models and their real-world deployments. \mymethod is compatible with existing 2-D grid-based benchmarks, making it straightforward for researchers to evaluate their methods in more realistic environments.
 We integrate \mymethod with two simulators, ARGoS3 and Isaac Sim.
 Our experiments show that \mymethod can handle thousands of robots while maintaining high simulation speeds when using ARGoS3.
-Future work includes extending the framework to address lifelong MAPF scenarios and integrating it with other execution frameworks~\cite{coskun2019repairMAPF,berndt2023receding,feng2024real}.
+SMART's modular, planner-agnostic design supports diverse application-driven use cases across academic and industrial settings.
+Academic researchers can easily benchmark different algorithms without custom integration, while industrial users can evaluate algorithms in their specific warehouse or manufacturing environments without requiring specialized MAPF expertise.
+Future work includes: (1) extending to lifelong MAPF~\cite{ma2017lifelong} where tasks arrive continuously and require dynamic replanning, (2) integrating sophisticated dynamic obstacle models for human-robot interaction scenarios, (3) supporting alternative execution frameworks~\cite{coskun2019repairMAPF,berndt2023receding,feng2024real}.